 Don’t be surprised if this process takes several weeks!
 Every dog is different, and it’s so important to avoid rushing it.
 In the meantime, it may be best to work from home, ask a friend or dog sitter over, utilize a doggie daycare, or any other options you have at hand.
 The important thing to remember is the endgame: when training is done right, you will have a well-trained and obedient dog, who will be just fine when left alone.

 Begin Leaving your Dog Crated When you Leave

 Again, wait until your dog sits comfortably in the crate for at least half an hour with you in the other room.
 At this point, your dog should be entering the crate on your command (with a treat, of course).
 Crate your dog anywhere from five to 15 minutes before you leave, and avoid departures that are too prolonged.
 Upon your return, try to avoid greeting the dog over-enthusiastically, as hard as that may be!
 Overly excited arrivals will actually make your dog more anxious for your return while you are gone.
 In addition, ensure that your dog doesn’t associate his crate with being left home alone by continuing to crate him periodically when you’re home.

 Let Your Dog Sleep in the Crate

 If you’ve gone through all of the training steps listed above with no positive results, and your dog still whines and cries, you may need to start from the beginning.
 On the other hand, your dog may be suffering from separation anxiety, which cannot be fully solved by crate training.
-A dog barking in a crate does not necessarily mean separation anxiety, but it could be an indicator if there are no other factors.
-The crate can be used for a portion of the dog’s training and to prevent the dog from destroying surroundings; however, the dog could hurt himself trying to escape.
-If nothing else seems to work for a dog’s separation anxiety, it is best to consult a professional.
+Barking in a crate does not necessarily mean separation anxiety, but it could be an indicator if there are no other factors.
+The crate can be used for a portion of the dog’s training and to prevent them from destroying their surroundings; however, the dog could hurt himself trying to escape.
+If nothing else seems to work for their separation anxiety, it is best to consult a professional.